castorini/daam/README.md

 ## Using DAAM

 I still have to package the codebase into a pip package.
-For now, clone the repo and use DAAM directly, e.g.,
+For now, clone the repo, pip install the requirements.txt file, and use DAAM directly, e.g.,

 ```python
 from matplotlib import pyplot as plt